Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Auto-Regressive Approximations to Non-stationary Time Series

 From the discussion of Section \ref{sec:nonzeromeandiscussion}, we have seen that every UPDC and sufficiently short-range dependent non-stationary time series can be well approximated by an AR process with diverging order (c.f. (\ref{defn_xistart}) and Theorem \ref{thm_arrepresent}).
 However, from an estimation viewpoint, since we assume that only one realization of the time series is observed, the Yule-Walker equations by which the AR coefficients (c.f. (\ref{eq_arapproxiamtionnoncenter}) or (\ref{eq_arbapproximation})) are governed are clearly underdetermined linear systems (i.e. there are more unknown parameters than the number of equations).
 Therefore, additional constraints/assumptions on the non-stationary temporal dynamics have to be imposed in order to estimate the AR approximation coefficients consistently.
 In this section, we shall consider an important subclass of non-stationary time series, the locally stationary time series \cite{dahlhaus2012locally,DPV,dette2020prediction,MR3097614,WZ1}.
 This class of non-stationary time series is characterized by assuming that the underlying data generating mechanism evolves {\it smoothly} over time.

 In this subsection, we will establish an AR approximation theory for locally stationary time series under certain smoothness assumptions of their covariance structure.
-We start with the following definition. \begin{defn}[Locally stationary time series] A non-stationary time series $\{x_i\}$ is a locally stationary time series (in covariance) if there exists a function $\gamma(t, k): [0,1] \times \mathbb{N} \rightarrow \mathbb{R}$ such that

-Moreover, we assume that $\gamma$ is Lipschitz continuous in $t$ and for any fixed $t \in[0,1],$ $\gamma(t,\cdot)$ is the autocovariance function of a stationary process. \end{defn}
+We start with the following definition. { Analogous definitions have been used in \cite{KPF,RSP}. } \begin{defn}[Locally stationary time series] A non-stationary time series { $\{x_{i,n}\}$} is a locally stationary time series (in covariance) if there exists a function $\gamma(t, k): [0,1] \times \mathbb{N} \rightarrow \mathbb{R}$ such that { } Moreover, we assume that $\gamma$ is Lipschitz continuous in $t$ and for any fixed $t \in[0,1],$ $\gamma(t,\cdot)$ is the autocovariance function of a stationary process. \end{defn}

-Our Definition \ref{defn_locallystationary} only imposes a smoothness assumption on the covariance structure of $\{x_i\}$.
-In particular, \eqref{eq_covdefn} means that the covariance structure of $\{x_i\}$ in any small time segment can be well approximated by that of a stationary process.
+Our Definition \ref{defn_locallystationary} only imposes a smoothness assumption on the covariance structure of { $\{x_{i,n}\}$.} In particular, \eqref{eq_covdefn} means that the covariance structure of { $\{x_{i,n}\}$} in any small time segment can be well approximated by that of a stationary process.
 Definition \ref{defn_locallystationary} covers many locally stationary time series models used in the literature \cite{dahlhaus2012locally,DPV,dette2020prediction,MR3097614,WZ1}.
-For more discussions, we refer the readers to Example \ref{eexample_linear} below.
+For more discussions, we refer the readers to Example \ref{eexample_linear} below. { Finally, we point out that for locally stationary time series with short-range dependence satisfying Assumption \ref{assum_shortrange}, we can update (\ref{eq_covdefn}) to {